Improving OTIF Performance Through Supply Chain Visibility & Collaboration

 - Customer order cycle time – Measures the total time from order placement to final delivery.

-Improving OTIF performance with Agistix
+Improving OTIF Performance with Agistix

 Improving OTIF demands real-time visibility, proactive decision-making, and collaboration every step of the way.
 Agistix gives businesses the tools to take control, providing automated data capture and in-depth analytics to eliminate blind spots and address disruptions before they impact delivery performance.

-Agistix’s platform includes three solutions that can be used independently or as a comprehensive logistics suite:
+The Agistix platform includes three solutions that can be used independently or as a comprehensive logistics suite:

 - Agistix Visibility – Monitors shipments across all modes and carriers, tracks key performance indicators, and provides a complete view of supply chain operations.